-Our teachers have started 42 businesses worth more than $4.5 billion.
+Our teachers have started 42 businesses that have generated more than $5.5 billion in value.

 “A good name is rather to be had than great riches.”

 - Founded or co-founded nine successful companies or non-profits.
 Formerly managed Sandefer Capital, a multi-billion dollar energy firm

 - Currently growing Acton Academy, a global network of innovative K12 schools, alongside his wife Laura Sandefer

 - Named by BusinessWeek as one of the top Entrepreneurship professors in the United States and by The Economist magazine as one of the top Business School professors in the world.

 - MBA, Harvard Business School; B.S., University of Texas

 Jeff Sandefer started his first business at age sixteen.
 After earning an MBA, he founded Sandefer Offshore, an oil and gas company that generated over $500 million in profits in less than five years.
 He then ran Sandefer Capital Partners, a multi-billion dollar energy firm.